 One of the biggest wins to come from AI and machine learning is a significant drop in the volume of events IT staff members must handle each day, potentially decreasing from millions and thousands to just a few critical ones.

-Network management is evolving quickly as advanced technologies are built into them, leaving IT to become more strategic in how they administer and manage their next-generation networks.
+Network management is evolving quickly as advanced technologies are built into them, leaving IT teams to become more strategic in how they administer and manage their next-generation networks.